Kia Shine: 2006–2007: Due Season

 In August 2006, he hosted an episode of BET's Rap City.
 Shine's debut single is "Krispy".
 The song peaked at number 66 on the US Billboard Hot R&B/Hip-Hop Songs chart and number 24 on the Hot Rap Tracks chart.
 Shine's major label debut, Due Season, was released on Universal Records on July 31, 2007.
-A remix was released in late July 2007 featuring E-40, Jim Jones, Swizz Beatz, LL Cool J, Remy Ma, Young Buck, Fabolous and Slim Thug.